The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Introduction

 To reduce the computational cost required to simulate a plasma, it makes sense to seek reduced models.
 As we mentioned, fluid equations can be constructed by taking velocity moments of the particle distribution function.

 Following the procedure set out in \citet{swanson_plasma_2003}, we can write the collisionless Vlasov equation as

-Where $\boldsymbol{A}$ is the acceleration due to the electric and magnetic fields, and the subscripts $\alpha$ have been dropped for conciseness.
+where $\boldsymbol{A}$ is the acceleration due to the electric and magnetic fields, and the subscripts $\alpha$ have been dropped for conciseness.
 We can proceed to introduce a scalar function of velocity, $Q_{m}(\boldsymbol{v}) = \boldsymbol{v}^{m}$.
-Then, defining the moment taking process as averaging over the velocity:
+We define the moment taking process as averaging over the velocity: